Main North Road and Nottage Terrace Intersection Upgrade

 About the project

 The Australian and South Australian Governments are jointly funding the $19 million upgrade of the Main North Road and Nottage Terrace intersection.
+The upgrade is expected to support approximately 15 full-time equivalent jobs per year, over the life of the project.

 The Australian Government’s commitment is part of the Commonwealth Urban Congestion Fund.
 The South Australian Government’s commitment was announced as part of the last State Budget, to bust congestion by upgrading a number of metropolitan intersections.
 The South Australian Government’s Keeping Metro Traffic Moving Report identifies this intersection as priority location for treatments that address road congestion and keep traffic flowing.